Zaid-Ajaj/the-elmish-book/chapters/dev-flow/compiler-directives.md

 ### `DEBUG` Already Available

-We just learnt how to introduce a new compiler directive called `DEVELOPMENT` into the compilation process and actually use it to determince whether the application is being compiled in development or production mode.
+We just learnt how to introduce a new compiler directive called `DEVELOPMENT` into the compilation process and actually use it to determine whether the application is being compiled in development or production mode.
 This was a nice exercise into getting to the know the `define` option of Fable.
 However, in this very use-case, it was not necessary.
 Fable already defines a `DEBUG` compiler directive during development mode without any extra configuration.
 It can be used just like we did with `DEVELOPMENT`:
 ```fsharp {highlight: [6]}
 [<RequireQualifiedAccess>]
 module Mode